Santoholic/Spark-AR---Effects/README.md

 - I added the ARPROJ format of the file to access the file in Spark AR

--I addded the texture of the file to see the preview
+- I addded the texture of the file to see the preview

 ---------- *** ----------